Classroom Activities: Louise Arbour

 Franco-American Women’s Experiences

-Syllabus for an online course from Professor Rhea Côté Robbins, University of Maine.
+Syllabus for a course from Professor Rhea Côté Robbins, University of Maine.

 Course syllabus from Athabasca University for History 365.